dutchconnectomelab/pcs-toolbox/README.md

 13. [License](#license)

 ## Introduction
-The PCS-Toolbox calculates PolyConnectomic Scores (PCS) to quantify the presence of disease-related brain connectivity signatures in individual connectomes.
-PCS aggregates evidence of disorder-related neural circuitry alterations across the brain into a single, interpretable score.
+The PCS-Toolbox calculates Polyconnectomic Scores (PCS) to quantify the presence of disease-related brain connectivity signatures in individual connectomes.
+PCS integrates existing knowledge of disorder-related brain circuitry, aggregating these connectivity signatures or connectome summary statistics (CSS) across the entire brain into a single, interpretable metric.

-Alongside toolbox scripts, this repository contains Connectome Summary Statistics (CSS) for various neuropsychiatric disorders, generated through the following process:
-- Cohen's d (effect size) was computed for each edge (connection) in the brain connectivity matrix for each dataset within a disorder (in each study, connection differences were measured between patients and controls)
-- A meta-analysis was then conducted to aggregate these edge-wise effects across datasets for each disorder (results were combined from the multiple studies of the same disorder)
+This repository includes toolbox scripts and CSS of connectivity signatures for various neuropsychiatric disorders.
 These CSS represent the strength and direction of associations between brain connections and specific disorders across connectomes.
+The CSS were generated through the following process:
+- Effect size estimation per dataset: Cohen's d was computed for each brain connection, creating a connectivity matrix for each dataset within a disorder.
+This matrix indicates connections with decreased functional connectivity (FC) in patients (negative d) or increased FC in patients compared to controls (positive d).
+- Meta-Analysis: A meta-analysis was conducted to aggregate these connectivity-wise effects across datasets for each disorder.

-Here we provide the meta-analytic CSS for more than 10 disorders, encompassing ~5,000 patients and ~5,000 controls across 20+ datasets, allowing researchers to compute PCS on their own data.
+We provide the meta-analytic CSS for more than 10 disorders, encompassing approximately 5,000 patients and 5,000 controls across 20+ datasets, allowing researchers to compute PCS on their own data.

 ## Prerequisites
 - Python 3.7+, MATLAB, or R